tongye-nz/github-copilot-for-msa/workshop-step-6-next-steps.md

 - Iterate and refine AI responses through conversation
 - Always review and understand AI-generated code
 - Use AI as a collaborator, not a replacement for thinking

+**Context Engineering Tips:**

+- **Break large tasks down** – just like us, AI can get “stuck” or confused if they try to do too much at once.
+Start with specifications and create implementation plans and provide them to the AI as context.
+- **Be explicit and give context** – Although AI might be able to figure out the right answer, it isn’t a mind reader.
+Explicitly reference code files, code docs and spec, package versions and docs and tools.
+Use #, @ and /.
+- **Provide grounding** – Grounding the Agent with additional knowledge about how/what/why.
+“How do you want this done?”, “What is the purpose of this?”, “Why does this matter?”.
+It’ll make better decisions when it doesn’t know the answer but knows these things.
+- **Give instructions** – Agents can “figure out” complex tasks, but they’re faster and give you higher quality output if you give them explicit steps on how to accomplish the task.

 ## Stay Connected 🌐